 - 1. Take immediate actions to the detailed recommendations in this report. - 2.
-Consult the application's documentation to disable SSL 2.0 and 3.0.Use TLS 1.1 (with approved cipher suites) or higher instead. - 3.
-Restrict NTP 6 mode gueries to prevent unauthorized remote access. - 4.
-Modify the affected CGI scripts (CGI Generic SQL Injection). - 5.
-We recommend applying the most recent patches for your endpoints, since we have identified that 80% of the devices used for the TAS service have outdated software installed. - 6.
-We recommend verifying why there has been 3 denied authentications in one day, in several days las month. - 7.
+Certificates that can be trusted or SSL Certificate Chain contains RSA keys less than 2048 bits should be corrected. - 3.
+SSL medium Strength cipher suites should not be allowed for SSL connections. - 4.
+Restrict NTP 6 mode queries to prevent unauthorized remote access. - 5.
+Modify the affected CGI scripts (CGI Generic SQL Injection). - 6.
+We recommend applying the most recent patches for your endpoints, since we have identified that 85% of the devices used for the TAS service have outdated software installed. - 7.
 We strongly recommend to utilize the Push instead of passcode as method of authentication using the TAS service.